irvinlim/cs3211-project-2/README.md

 As such, the value of `np` **must be a perfect square**, e.g. 1, 4, 9, 16, 25, etc., since the "pool table" is a square.

+### Specification

+See the `samplespec` folder for some sample specification files to be used with this program, which demonstrate various features of the program.

 ### Variants

 Some variants of the program are included, which are listed below.
 All of the binaries take in the same command-line arguments as described above.